 Welcome, I’m Libby Scofield and I’m a movement teacher.
-I’ve been teaching movement since 2006, first, as a Pilates instructor and now as a Nutritious Movement ™ Certified Restorative Exercise Specialist (RES) and MovNat Level 1 Trainer.
+I’ve been teaching movement since 2006, first, as a Pilates instructor, and I subsequently have added a number of other certifications and trainings, the one dearest to my heart being a Nutritious Movement ™ Certified Trainer.

 I’ve had the good fortune to train with great teachers who are Yogis, Biomechanists, Functional Movement teachers, Nutrition and Coaching specialists, Foot health specialists, and more.
 When I work with clients I’m working from a deep toolbox of skills acquired through broadening my own understanding of how and why humans move, how we can change our bodies and our minds through movement, and why movement is so important.